saito-yuya/Bounding-the-Worst-class-error_A-Boosting-Approach/README.md

 <!-- <<<<<<< HEAD -->

+# ICONIP2024 Submitted Version
+This is the temporary repository for [ICONIP2024](https://iconip2024.org/).
+While the paper of  ***Bounding the Worst-class Error: A Boosting Approach*** is under review, no changes, including additions or corrections, will be made to this repository .

 # Bounding the Worst-class Error: A Boosting Approach
 This repository provides the offical release of the code package for my paper [Bounding the Worst-class Error: A Boosting Approach](https://arxiv.org/abs/2310.14890) in Pytorch.
 The code heavily relies on [LDAM-DRW](https://github.com/kaidic/LDAM-DRW), and [IB-Loss](https://github.com/pseulki/IB-Loss).